Man dead, woman in critical condition from rural Vermillion County shooting

 PERRYSVILLE, Ind.
 (WISH) — Indiana State Police say a man is dead and a woman has life-threatening injuries from a shooting in Vermillion County.

-Vermillion County deputies responded to a report of a shooting in Perrysville, a rural town along the Wabash River, Jan.
-5 around 5 p.m.
+Vermillion County deputies responded to a report of a shooting in Perrysville, a rural town along the Wabash River around 5 p.m.
+Sunday.

 The deputies tried to contact anyone inside the residence at the 8000 block of Meridian Road, but they got no response.